batijo/poll-scraper/README.md

 ## Info

-All logs and errors can be found in info.log file.
+All breaking errors can be found in info.log file.

 To create windows executable program run: